I’m Breastfeeding My Four Year Old, And Here’s Why

 Because we just are:

 It’s that simple, really.
-And if you don’t want to stop, don’t let anyone else make you feel like you have to.
+And if you’re breastfeeding a four year old, or every a five, or six year old, and you don’t want to stop, don’t let anyone else make you feel like you have to.

 Who knows if I’ll be writing this post again in a year about my five-year-old?
 I have no idea when we’ll stop, and that’s OK.
 But in the meantime, if you’re coming at us with a negative opinion about breastfeeding a four year old, then back off the boobs.